cflynn07/graphql-experiment/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## How to use this project
-1. `docker-compose up` to start all services
+1. `docker-compose up` to start the API service, the MySQL server, and the migrations container (seeds MySQL schema + data)
 2. To access GraphiQL, navigate web browser to http://localhost/graphiql (assuming use of docker native, adjust host if using legacy docker)

 ## Example Queries